lightelligence-io/styles/src/controls/V2Dropdown/V2Dropdown.md

 You can use the *Dropdown* component to show a dropdown that opens popup and displays a list of values to choose.
 This component occupies `olt-Dropdown*` class names.

+In contrast to the v2 select, the dropdown displays a content div element instead of the native `select` element.

 ```example.html
 <div class="olt-Card">
   <input data-toggle="dropdown" id="dropdown-toggle-1" type="checkbox">